 If you need help appealing a denied disability claim, or your claim was denied by the Appeals Council, call the attorneys at Cuddigan Law at (402) 933-5405 for help.
 We’ve assisted thousands of clients, filling out their paperwork, collecting their medical records, calling doctors, and managing their cases through the four levels of the appeals process.

 Contact us for a free evaluation.
-We’ll review your case and let you know how we can increase your chances of receiving an approval on your appeal.
+We’ll review your case and let you know how we can increase your chances of receiving approval on your appeal.